Key Takeaways

 You don’t have to do all these in order, but at least doing a few should be enough to move the needle.

-It’s always worth it to go after these queries once a quarter.
+It’s always worth it to go after these low-hanging fruit keywords once a month.

 How to Find Low-Hanging Fruit Keywords

-You can use either Google Search Console or Ahrefs for these.
+You can use either Google Search Console or Ahrefs for low-hanging fruit keywords.

 I prefer Google Search Console.